 // Roster Size Chart

-2. 4v4 Leagues: A maximum of 4 players can be on the court (CoEd – 2 players must be female).
-Teams must have a minimum of 3 players present to start the game.
-(CoEd – 1 player must be female)
+1. 5v5 Leagues: A maximum of five (5) players can be on the court.
+(If an “Open” League, any combination of male and female may be on the court) (If a “CoEd” League – 2 must be Female).
+Teams must have the required minimum 4 players to start the game (If a CoEd – 1 must be female)

 *All substitutes must be a registered player on another team and/or in another Fray league that is currently in play.